What is the difference between a shallow and a deep copy of a class?

 What's happening here?

-The compiler is complaining that the Liger class has two versions of the eat function—one from the Tiger class (which inherited it from the Mammal class) and one from the Lion class (which also inherited it from the Mammal class).
-So, the compiler sees two different eat functions, and it doesn't know which version it should use for Ligers.
+The compiler is complaining that the Liger class has two versions of the eat method—one from the Tiger class (which inherited it from the Mammal class) and one from the Lion class (which also inherited it from the Mammal class).
+So, the compiler sees two different eat methods, and it doesn't know which version it should use for Ligers.

 This happens because C++ doesn't recognize that the Lion and Tiger classes are inheriting from the same Mammal class.
 What it sees instead is something like this: